DogepartyXDP/Documentation/Developers/API.md

 **Return:**

-  A list of the names of all existing Counterparty assets, ordered alphabetically.
+  A list of the names of all existing Dogeparty assets, ordered alphabetically.

 ###get_holder_count